canonical/rust-best-practices/best-practices.md

 ## Exhaustively match to draw attention

 Pattern matching is an excellent way to ensure that all items of data in internal structures have been considered, not only by the author of the current change, but also by the authors of any future changes.
-When using internal interfaces, always consider using pattern-matching to deliberately create compiler errors and thus draw attention.
+When using internal interfaces, always consider using pattern-matching to force useful compiler errors in case important, possibly new, parts of a structure haven’t been considered.
+This in turn will draw the attention of the next maintainer and help them correctly do what they need.

 ✅ Do this: